edisplay/RCB_TA_notes/week-3-intro-js-hangman-dom/lesson-plan-3.1.md

 # Objectives (Slack out to students, have unique students read each one and Instructor makes a comment after each one being read)

-* students will trigger break points in a couple of ways to "stop time"
 * students will use JavaScript
   * data types (strings, numbers, arrays)
   * user input gathering techniques